3 simple steps to lose weight as fast as possible. Read now

 Fruits that are high in acid

-Although most types of fruit are acidic, they’re considered alkalizing, meaning that they help reduce acid levels in the body.
+Although most types of fruit are acidic, they’re considered alkalizing, meaning they help reduce acid levels in the body.

 Here is the PRAL for a 3.5-ounce (100-gram) portion of several popular fruits: